dolphindb/Tutorials_EN/standalone_deployment.md

 ### Step 1: Replace the License File

-Replace the old license file with a new one.
+Replace an existing license file with a new one.

 License file path on Linux: